Out of curiosity I searched for maps that may reveal nuclear targets in the United States, and I’ve posted them here for your interest.

 (See below for more maps)

-The nuclear targets map shown above is one that I put together based on a number of factors while looking at other maps and data including military installations, nuclear weapons storage and silo locations, bases, cities, etc..
+The nuclear targets map shown above (source file) is one that I put together based on a number of factors — looking at other maps and data including military installations, nuclear weapons storage and silo locations, bases, cities, etc..

 Note: It may seem like there are more ‘red dots’ on the map than any probable nuclear attack, but believe it or not, there could potentially be more – given the many thousands of nuclear weapons in Russia (for example).

 They vary with regards to nuclear proliferation and opinion of the day during the time they were published years ago.